Digital Analog

 Design it precisely

-CAD down to the tolerance — design it exactly so the machine can make it exactly.
+CAD down to the tolerance, which means by the time it reaches the machine it can make it exactly.

 04